jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 The Sales department had the highest low satisfaction attrition rate with 2.08%, followed by HR at 1.89% and Technology at 1.66%.

+Sales might rethink its exit interviews to better understand the low satisfaction.
+Workload adjustments may need to be made to improve this.

+### Conclusion

+This analysis provided important insights into areas where GreatPlaceToWork can enhance employee experience, boost retention, and improve performance.
+Key findings included a high turnover rate among overtime workers, a slight decrease in satisfaction among long-tenured employees, and varying satisfaction levels based on commute distance.
+To address these issues, the company must take initiative and target bettering retention efforts, strengthening manager support, and developing their training programs.
+By captizaling on in-depth analysis to improve their HR practices, GreatPlaceToWork's workforce can beceome both more satisfied and engaged.